Dr Dirk Mallants: integrating experimental observations and numerical modelling

 In the mid-1990s he contributed to improvement in analysis of Time Domain Reflectometry data for solute transport applications.

 Dr Mallants has also been involved in front-end and back-end (environmental) impact assessment studies for the nuclear fuel cycle in Europe and elsewhere.

 Under the auspices of the International Atomic Energy Agency (IAEA), he has lectured dozens of training courses on subsurface characterisation, site evaluation and remediation, and safety assessments for wastes associated with the nuclear fuel cycle including tailings from mining and milling.

-Recent advancements were made in the field of coupled reactive transport modelling for:
+Recent advancements were made in the field of:

 - climate change impacts on the hydrological cycle for temperate oceanic climates

 - natural analogues for studying long-term evolution of recent and anthropic soils

 - geophysical/geotechnical techniques (cone penetration testing) to determine subsurface spatial variability in stratigraphy (layering) and hydrogeological parameters

 He was previously Project Leader for Low-Level Radioactive Waste Disposal and Environmental Studies and Head of the Performance Assessments Unit at the Belgian Nuclear Research Centre, SCK•CEN.